sympy/sympy/doc/src/modules/physics/vector/fields.rst

 \frac{\partial f}{\partial y}  \mathbf{\hat{j}} +
 \frac{\partial f}{\partial z} \mathbf{\hat{k}}`

-To compute the divergence of a vector field in :mod:`physics.vector`, you would do
+To compute the divergence of a scalar field in :mod:`physics.vector`, you would do

   >>> from sympy.physics.vector import ReferenceFrame